jenwin/Fraud-Risk-Analysis-Visualization/README.md

   - Watch for accounts that are quickly depleted right after receiving money.

 **Add Behavioral Modeling**
   - Train fraud detection models on `TRANSFER` and `CASH OUT` transaction types.
   - Add and enforce verification steps for `TRANSFER` and `CASH OUT` transaction types for new accounts or shortly after transfers.

+**Improve the Fraud Detection System**
+  - Combine multiple features (machine learning, statistical models) to increase accuracy and reduce false positives.
+Examples:
+    - Transaction type, timing, and frequency
+    - Account activity and historical behavior
+    - Origin and destination patterns
+  - Establish varying risk levels, prioritizing transactions with higher risk.
+  - Continuously improve the fraud detection system by updating it based on feedback from confirmed fraud cases.
+  - Set up simple and fast procedures for flagged transactions to maintain customer satisfaction, including quick solutions and communication.

 ## How to Start Project with Python
 1. Clone or Download.